 Zalman P10 Micro ATX Case, MATX PC Case with 120mm ARGB Fan Pre-Put in, Panoramic View Tempered Glass Entrance & Aspect Panel, USB Sort C and USB 3.0, White

-Sceptre Curved 24-inch Gaming Monitor 1080p R1500 98% sRGB HDMI x2 VGA Construct-in Audio system, VESA Wall Mount Machine Black (C248W-1920RN Sequence)
+Sceptre Curved 24-inch Gaming Monitor 1080p R1500 98% sRGB HDMI x2 VGA Build-in Speakers, VESA Wall Mount Machine Black (C248W-1920RN Series)

 Wi-fi Keyboard and Mouse Combo – Rii Commonplace Workplace for Home windows/Android TV Field/Raspberry Pi/PC/Laptop computer/PS3/4 (1PACK)